Expert Audiologist in Truro Cornwall | Hearing Aids & Hearing Tests

 A key upgrade in the second-generation AirPods Pro is the new internal H2 chip, this advanced technology processes sound at an impressive rate of 48,000 times per second.
 For comparison, Phonak's latest hearing aid, from a leading hearing aid manufacturer, samples sound at 700 times per second.
 This cutting-edge technology enables the AirPods Pro 2 to deliver a broader range of sound with reduced distortion.

-Are AirPods better than hearing aids?
+Are AirPods Better Than Hearing aids?

 Apple’s AirPods Pro 2 technically are not hearing aids, although they do come with handy features like Conversation Boost, which enhances speech clarity and is particularly helpful in noisy environments.
 These features can assist people with mild hearing loss or those who need occasional help in specific settings.